 Conclusion

 As you can see, attention and self-attention have little to do with each other.
-While the former tackles with the bottleneck of information between encoder and decoder in seq2seq architecture, the latter provides a scalable way to process sequential data parallelly.
+While the former tackles the bottleneck of information between encoder and decoder in seq2seq architecture, the latter provides a scalable way to process sequential data in parallel.
 In the next blog, I would love to talk more about Transformer, which is one of the most phenomenal architectures in the history of Deep Learning.